regg-pfe/compatibility_effect/README.md

 # Welcome to our compatibility experiment!

-Our goal is to investigate compatibility effects in cognitive representations by means of a simple key-press experiment.
+Our goal is to investigate compatibility effects in cognitive representations by means of a simple online key-press experiment.

+You can find the experiment here: https://compatibility-effect-xplab-group11.netlify.app/